Cruquius Museum

 Entrance to the Cruquius Museum featuring exposed brick walls and illuminated signage, with a blurred figure walking through the doorway.

-The Cruquius Museum occupies the historic pumping station that once housed one of the world’s largest steam engines, a key force in draining the Haarlemmermeer lake and shaping the Dutch landscape.
-The museum blends preserved industrial architecture with contemporary exhibits, inviting visitors to explore the technological ingenuity and societal impact of 19th-century steam power.
+The Cruquius Museum is housed inside a historic pumping station that holds a massive piece of history: one of the world’s largest steam engines, which famously helped drain the Haarlemmermeer lake and literally reshape the Dutch landscape.
+The space bridges preserved 19th-century industrial architecture with contemporary exhibits, showing off both raw technological ingenuity and its huge societal impact.

 • Woman ascending a staircase inside the museum, with typographic quotes from 17th-century poetry and documents displayed on the surrounding walls.